 402.7 Class III vapor retarders.
-Class III vapor retarders shall be permitted where any one of the following conditions is met:
+Class III vapor retarders shall be permitted where any one of the following conditions is VERMONT RESIDENTIAL BUILDING ENERGY STANDARDS a tested assembly.
+The following shall be deemed to meet the class specified:

 - 1. Vented cladding over fiberboard. - 2.
 Vented cladding over gypsum. - 3.
-Insulated sheathing with R-value 7.5 over 2×4 wall. - 4.
-Insulated sheathing with R-value 11.25 over 2×6 wall.
+Insulated sheathing with R-value 7.5 over $2 \times 4$ wall. - 4.
+Insulated sheathing with R-value 11.25 over $2 \times 6$ wall.

 402.8 Material vapor retarder class.
-The vapor retarder class shall be based on the manufacturer's certified testing or a tested assembly.
-The following shall be deemed to meet the class specified:
+The vapor retarder class shall be based on the manufacturer's certified testing or